smiletrl/golang_escape/pkg/example2/README.md

 But how `large` is large?
 In this example, `var emps [1e5]employer1` size is `4MB = (40 Byte * 1e5)`, and `var emps [1e6]employer1` size is `40MB = (40 Byte * 1e6)`.
 So `40MB` is large enough for Golang to move this variable to heap instead of stack.
 We will not cover the internal implementation of how golang makes the decision, which probably deserves a separate topic to talk.

-## How to get the variable size?
+## How to get the variable memory size?

-In this example, we see the variable size matters for whether it will be allocated to heap.
+In this example, we see the variable memory size matters for whether it will be allocated to heap.
 This example provides a few options to get variable size.

 To get this variable `var emps [1e5]employer1` size, each struct `employer` contains 2 string fields, and one int field.
 In my machine (mac amd64), each string is `16 Byte`, and int is `8 Byte`, which gives the total size of one `employer` struct to be 40 Byte.